 What Constitutes Medical Malpractice in California?

 Medical malpractice occurs when a Doctor or other medical professional fails to meet the general standard of care when treating a patient.
 Not every negative result constitutes malpractice.
-Rather, in addition to failing to meet a general standard of care, the injury must occur as a result of the failure.
+Rather, in addition to failing to meet a general standard of care, injury must occur as a result of the failure.

 Failure to Diagnose

 When a physician fails to properly diagnose a patient, this can constitute medical malpractice.
-If, for example, a medical professional fails to properly identify a cancerous growth, when a reasonable medical professional in the same situation would have properly diagnosed cancer, this constitutes malpractice.
+If, for example, a medical professional fails to properly identify a cancerous growth, when a reasonable medical professional in the same situation would have properly diagnosed the cancer, this constitutes malpractice.